Amos Otis: Professional baseball career

-Otis was initially drafted by the Boston Red Sox in 1965 as a shortstop.
+Otis was initially drafted by the Boston Red Sox in the fifth round of the 1965 Major League Baseball draft as a shortstop.
 However, he spent time in the outfield, third base, and first base while playing in the minors.
-In November 1966, the Mets drafted him and he jumped all the way to Class AAA in 1967.
-He saw some time with the Mets late in the 1967 season, but he spent 1968 at AAA again before making the major league roster in 1969.
-He was part of a trade package along with Ed Kranepool and Bob Heise when the Mets attempted to acquire the Braves' Joe Torre who went to the St. Louis Cardinals for Orlando Cepeda instead.
+In November 1966, the Mets drafted him and he jumped all the way to Triple-A in 1967.
+He saw some time with the Mets late in the 1967 season, but he spent 1968 at Triple-A again before making the major league roster in 1969.
+He was part of a trade package along with Ed Kranepool and Bob Heise when the Mets attempted to acquire the Braves' Joe Torre, who was later traded to the St. Louis Cardinals for Orlando Cepeda instead.

 Otis immediately clashed with Mets manager Gil Hodges, who tried to make him a third baseman.
 After four games, Otis was sent back to the minors for a month.
-At the end of the season, Royals general manager Cedric Tallis sent third baseman Joe Foy to the Mets, in exchange for the young Otis.
+On December 3, 1969, Royals general manager Cedric Tallis sent third baseman Joe Foy to the Mets in exchange for the young Otis and pitcher Bob Johnson.
 Foy was bogged down by drug problems and was out of baseball by 1971.
 Meanwhile, the Royals immediately moved Otis to center field, and he became the starter for most of the 1970s.

-He made the American League All-Star team in each of his first four years with the team and won three Gold Gloves.
+Otis made the American League All-Star team in each of his first four years with the team and won three Gold Gloves.
 His speed worked well with the Royals' team philosophy of speed and defense.
 On September 7, 1971, he became the first player since 1927 to steal five bases in one game.
 He led the American League with 52 stolen bases that year.
 Otis scored the final run ever at Kansas City's Municipal Stadium in the fifth inning on October 4, 1972.

-He hit as many as 26 homers in a season, knocked in 90 runs or more three times, twice led the AL in doubles and once in stolen bases with 52.
+Otis hit as many as 26 homers in a season, recorded 90 RBI or more three times, twice led the AL in doubles and once in stolen bases with 52.
 He compiled a career total of 341 steals, while being caught stealing 93 times.
 Otis was a clutch performer, and he consistently produced for the Royals as the team became a perennial contender.